eymelendez/-SOWCPP-8th-Edition-Tony-Gaddis-Pag.-544-PP-2/README.md

       of scores and averages with appropriate headings.
 Use pointer notation rather than array notation whenever possible.

       Input Validation: Do not accept negative numbers for test scores.

+ 3. Drop Lowest Score

+       Modify Problem 2 above so the lowest test score is dropped.
+This score should not be included in the calculation of the average.